About Godfrey Tsenengamu - Pindula, Local Knowledge

 Tsenengamu Expelled from Zanu PF 2020 (2nd Republic)

 Tsenengamu was expelled once again on March 4 2020 by a unanimous Zanu PF Politburo decision.
 The reason being not respecting senior Zanu Pf members.
-This seems to go against the grain of the new dispensation of the second Republic, about doing away with Old tricks of the past of victimisation and targeting people.
 Tsenengamu alongside the Zanu Pf youth and the Zimbabwean Society and Diaspora had called for Cartels involved in corruption (in cahoots with senior politicians) to be brought before justice as it was destroying the countries economy.

 Support For Mnangagwa